Hi Aunt Vadge,

 Dear Confused,

-Read How to have sex 101 for more information – read it with your partner so you are both on the same page.
-Getting turned on before sex is critical to enjoying the feeling.
-Less sex, more fooling around!
+Read how to have sex 101 together so you’re both on the same page.
+Getting properly turned on before penetration is the key to enjoying it.
+Less rushing to sex, more fooling around first.

-You wouldn’t expect your boyfriend to be ready for sex if his penis wasn’t hard, and the same goes for you – you aren’t ready for sex until your vagina says you are, by being wet and full of blood and your clitoris erect.
-Yes, your clitoris gets erect!
-You’ll know when it happens.
+You wouldn’t expect your boyfriend to be ready with a soft penis, and the same goes for you – you’re not ready until your vagina says so, by being wet, plump with blood, and with your clitoris erect.
+Yes, your clitoris gets erect too, and you’ll know when it happens.

 Sex wounds

-Sex wounds are very common, and your cut sounds pretty standard – you will be fine, and you are correct: keep it clean, avoid irritating it, and it will heal in a few days.
-In future, avoid cuts by using lube with condoms (condoms can really make a vagina raw and dry very quickly, and it can make a condom break from the friction), and stopping if it hurts.
+Sex grazes are very common, and yours sounds pretty standard – you’ll be fine, and you’re right: keep it clean, avoid irritating it, and it should heal in a few days.
+In future, use lube with condoms, since condoms can make the vagina raw and dry quickly (which can also make a condom break from friction), and always stop if it hurts.

 First-time sex

-How sex feels for the first time is basically what you felt!
-That’s first-time sex in a nutshell.
-Weird, a bit sore, feel like your organs are being pushed on.
-Sometimes there is bleeding from damage or the hymen stretching.
+How the first time feels is pretty much exactly what you felt: a bit weird, a bit sore, with that sense of your organs being pressed on.
+Sometimes there’s a little bleeding from a graze or the hymen stretching.

 When it stops hurting

-The vagina needs to be turned on, and the minute you understand how to turn your body on and make your vagina wet and plump and juicy, ready for a penis, is the moment sex stops being painful (for most people).
-Read about cunnilingus and fingering, and spend time making out with your lover.
+The moment you learn how to turn your body on – making your vagina wet, plump and ready – is usually the moment sex stops being painful.
+Read up on cunnilingus and fingering, and spend plenty of time making out first.

 Pressure on your organs

-You can always feel the pressure on your organs if you focus on it, but once your vagina is wet and juicy and horny, you won’t even be thinking about it!
-Promise.
-Sometimes it’s more than others, so for example just after your period when your cervix is low and hard, you may feel the penis bumping up against it which can be painful and uncomfortable, but when you ovulate (mid-cycle), the cervix is high and soft and open, and you can be in a greater variety of positions and the penis can go deeper.
+You can always feel that pressure if you focus on it, but once you’re aroused you won’t even be thinking about it.
+It varies through your cycle too: just after your period, when your cervix sits low and firm, you might feel the penis bumping it, which can be uncomfortable.
+Around ovulation the cervix is higher, softer and more open, so more positions and deeper penetration feel comfortable.

-It isn’t normal exactly, but it’s very common, and no harm will come to you.
-What your goal should be is to learn how to avoid getting torn by making sure your vagina is ready to receive a penis – hot, juicy, turned-on.
-You know the drill!
+It’s not ‘normal’ exactly, but it is very common, and no harm will come to you.
+The goal is to avoid it by making sure your vagina is ready – aroused, lubricated and relaxed – before penetration.

 Warmest regards,